After major multi-party cyber incidents, it’s time to implement better cyber security and risk management strategies.

 In almost every way imaginable, we live in a hyperconnected world.
 This connectivity has brought many benefits to modern business models, but it has also introduced myriad challenges and risks.
+Cyber security and risk management are constant concerns.
 If you take the time to deconstruct even the simplest of business transactions, you’ll find in the mix a surprising number of parties from technical components supporting the transaction to the completed delivery of products to the customer.
 But what happens to all these parties when something goes wrong?

 If you are familiar with Cyentia’s other research in the Information Risk Insights Study (IRIS) series, Tsunami draws from the same rigorous methodology.
 Cyentia started with a huge dataset of cyber loss events, identified those that involved multiple organizations, and then researched each event to understand who was behind it, what happened, how the after effects propagated through the supply chain, and the financial losses for all parties involved.

 By reading the report, you’ll discover an array of critical cyber security and risk management data that you can use to strengthen your decision-making, including:

 - How a “multi-party cyber incident” is defined, including what it takes for one to qualify as a “tsunami.”

 - A breakdown of how these incidents occurred, including an exploration of what data was compromised, what threats emerged, and how bad actors gained access in the first place.

 - How ripple effects propagate and ultimately harm far more organizations than just the ones initially impacted.

 - The kinds of threat actors that are having the biggest impact, and the sectors most likely to be initially impacted by “tsunami” incidents.